bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 ---
 ## What is the difference?

 Throttle and debounce are two very similar ways to handle function calls to optimise performance.
-Throttle is normally used when you have a function that is called continuously while the user is interacting with your page, e.g. while scrolling, and debounce is used to call a function when the user has stopped interacting, e.g. when they have stopped typing in an input field.
+Throttle is normally used when you have a function that is called continuously while the user is interacting with your page, e.g. while scrolling.
+Debounce is used to call a function when the user has stopped interacting, e.g. when they have stopped typing in an input field.

 ## Search-as-you-type